 The results are in!
 These are the TOP Posts from Road Less Travelled.
 This page highlights the Best of Blog as decided by the readers and curated by Ben Farrell.
-The below articles the most popular posts of 2016.
+The below articles the most popular posts.
 Please browse around through some of these thought-provoking and diverse topics and feel free to share your feedback in the comments below.

 Thanks so much for reading, Ben Farrell.
 Don’t forget to vote for your favourite at the bottom of the page!